Elimination Chamber (2026): Background

-Elimination Chamber is a professional wrestling event first produced by the American promotion WWE in 2010.
+Elimination Chamber is a professional wrestling premium live event (PLE) first produced by WWE in 2010.
+It was originally broadcast exclusively via pay-per-view (PPV) before it also became available via livestreaming in 2015.
 It has been held every year since, except in 2016, generally in February.
 The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, which is a type of multi-person elimination-based Steel Cage match in which championships or future opportunities at championships are at stake.

-On October 14, 2025, Sports Illustrated reported that the 16th Elimination Chamber event is scheduled to take place on February 28, 2026, in Chicago, Illinois.
-It will feature wrestlers from the Raw and SmackDown brand divisions.
-This will mark the first Elimination Chamber event to be held in Chicago and the first to be held in the United States since 2021.
-On November 13, 2025, the venue was revealed to be the United Center, marking the first televised WWE event of any kind at the arena since SummerSlam in 1994, as WWE have traditionally held their Chicago events at Allstate Arena.
+On October 14, 2025, Sports Illustrated reported that the 16th Elimination Chamber event was scheduled to take place on February 28, 2026, in Chicago, Illinois.
+It featured wrestlers from the Raw and SmackDown brand divisions.
+This marked the first Elimination Chamber event to be held in Chicago, the first to be held in the United States since 2021, and the first in the country with live fans in attendance since the 2020 event due to the COVID-19 pandemic as the 2021 event was held in a bio-secure bubble called the WWE ThunderDome, at the time hosted at Tropicana Field in St. Petersburg, Florida, while the following four events were held outside of the United States.
+On November 13, 2025, the venue was revealed to be the United Center, marking the first televised WWE event of any kind at the arena since SummerSlam in 1994, as WWE had traditionally held their Chicago events at Allstate Arena in Rosemont, Illinois.
+The official theme song for the event is "Bodies" by JID, Offset, Bnyx, and Drowning Pool.

+The Elimination Chamber match is an elimination-based match contested in a type of large roofed steel cage that surrounds the wrestling ring with an elevated platform around the ring.
+Within the Chamber are four inner pods, one behind each ring post.
+The match is contested by six participants.
+Two wrestlers start the match, while the other four are held within each inner pod with one selected randomly to enter the match at regular intervals, which continues until all four have been released.
+The objective is to eliminate all other opponents by pinfall or submission, and there are no disqualifications or count-outs.

-In 2011 and since 2013, the event has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.
+In 2011 and since 2013, the event has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust; it was promoted as "No Way Out" in 2010 and 2012.